acaranta/docker-log-central/README.md

 ----
 * Make it work cleanly/reliably
 * implement the use of http Docker API (in addition to the socket endpoint)
+* implement a more detailed JSON logging (ie : to ship to logstash or fluentd instead of poor old syslog)
 * implement a web "tail -f" (that would be lovely)

 Reference